grandjeanmartin/intellectual-cooperation/README.md

 ### Figures

 **> FOLDER** All the illustrations from the book are included in the [book/images](https://github.com/grandjeanmartin/intellectual-cooperation/tree/master/book/images) folder.
 But it's easier to view them through the [companion website](https://intellectualcooperation.org/la-cooperation-intellectuelle), which allows you to load them more efficiently.
+PNG 150dpi (72dpi for the large ones), ask the author if you want high quality versions.

 ### Companion website